brekka/tomcat-deb/README.md

     addtomcat7 tomcat7

 This will create a new Tomcat 7 instance under "/var/lib/tomcat7" and will run as a service under the user "tomcat7".
-Not that the "server.xml" must be amended prior to starting the instance if more than one instance is to be deployed.
+Note that the "server.xml" configuration file must be amended prior to starting the instance if more than one instance is to be deployed.
 This addtomcat7 script makes no attempt to assign unique ports.

 ##### Delete an instance: